skylight-hq/skylight.digital/_projects/ctgov_analytics.md

     data stakeholder and worked in tandem with her to conduct user research, design the solution, and even commit some code.
-By customizing open-source code and coaching the team throughout the process, we were able to make the best use of taxpayer dollars and enable the State of Connecticut's team to maintain the solution.
+By customizing open-source code and coaching the team throughout the process, we were able to make the best use of taxpayer dollars and enable the State of Connecticut’s team to maintain the solution.
   </p>

   <p>
-    Now, agencies have insight into which websites and pages are used and how they're used which informs future projects.
+    Now, agencies have insight into which websites and pages are used and how they’re used which informs future projects.
 Moreover, citizens of Connecticut can view the information and use the open-source project to build other data visualizations.
   </p>